UTexas

 1. For composite science certification: Biochemistry 369 (to be counted as upper-division biology hours) and six semester hours of coursework in geological sciences.
 Courses intended for nonscience majors may not be counted toward this requirement.
 The remaining composite certification content requirements are met by the chemistry, physics, and science courses used to fulfill requirements 3c, 3d, 3ei, and 5.

-2. For life science certification: Biology 373, and three additional semester hours of biology chosen from the courses listed in requirement 6b and 6c
+2. For life science certification: Integrative Biology 373, and three additional semester hours of biology chosen from the courses listed in requirement 6b and 6c

 6. Eighteen semester hours of professional development coursework consisting of: